ianceicys/ianceicys/README.md

 <!-- About me -->
 <p>
-I'm Ian Ceicys.
+My name is Ian Ceicys (last name is Lithuanian and pronounced like 2 Cs and a Z (CCz).
 I'm a senior director of release management at Salesforce.
 I'm a passionate about making releasing software a joy, I love working across the latest cloud technologies. ✨.
 Apart from that I also love to be a guide and mentor for those who are new to cloud platforms.
 I'm currently into Azure Devops, Terraform, AWS-Code Deploy, and Spinnaker!
 </p>

 <!-- Personal Stuffs -->